stephen-woods/blog/content/blog/2017-06-09-using-webpack-instead-of-webjars/index.md

 After setting you standard Play Framework project, getting some partial functionality up and running on the server side, I ran into a wall when starting the front end.
 Play recommends the use of WebJars for managing front end Javascript dependencies, as opposed to using tools such as NPM/Bower/WebPack that are so familiar to UI web developers.
-Rather than installing JavaScript as a node module, Javascript packaged as a WebJar is... well a JAR file - a traditional Java archive with Maven based version and dependency meta-data bundled within.
+Rather than installing Javascript as a node module, Javascript packaged as a WebJar is... well a JAR file - a traditional Java archive with Maven based version and dependency meta-data bundled within.
 And as such, from a back end perspective, we can treat it just like any other JAR.
 The nice thing is that now server side dependencies and front end dependencies can be managed by a single build tool.
 In